Blinken OSA Archivum

 Please submit the following to the Archivum (in one merged pdf file)

-The Application letter, C.V., the research description/plan, the copy of a language exam certification and the Referees’ contact information should be sent by email to Katalin Gadoros at gadoros@ceu.edu.
+The Application letter, C.V., the research description/plan, the copy of a language exam certification, and the Referees’ contact information should be submitted in a single, merged PDF file online through the Application Form.
+If there is any problem with submitting the application contact Katalin Gadoros in email at gadoros@ceu.edu.

 Please only proceed with the application if you have read our Information about data processing and you accept the terms and conditions described!